-One of the common type of radion- the iodizing radiation produces the free radicals that damages, not even the DNA but also the protein and lipids present in a cell.
+One of the common types of radion- the iodizing radiation produces the free radicals that damages, not even the DNA but also proteins and lipids present in a cell.

-The rapidly dividing cell types are one of the target types for the ionizing radiations like X-rays, however, the severity of the damage depends on the dose of the radiation.
+The rapidly dividing cells are a prime target for the ionizing radiations like X-rays, however, the severity of the damage depends on the dose of the radiation.

-The radiation causes cross-linking of DNA or protein, chromosomal break, strand break or loss of chromosomes, also, at the molecular level it causes deletion of bases or DNA strand breakages.
+The radiation causes cross-linking of DNA or protein, chromosomal break, strand break or chromosomes loss, also, at the molecular level, it prompts deletion of bases or DNA strand breakages.

-The X-rays are one of the most common types of ionizing radiation used in many of the medical practices for various purposes.
-However, the dose for that is very low.
-It is even used in the sterilizing practises for destroying microorganism.
+X-rays are one of the most common types of ionizing radiation used in many of the medical practices for various purposes.
+However, the dose for that is very moderate.
+It is even used in sterilizing practices for destroying microorganisms.

 At the molecular level, the lethal dose of X-ray (350-500 rems) breaks the phosphodiester bonds between the DNA and thus results in the strand breakages.

-It causes multiple strand breakage and results in the deletion of the portion of a DNA.
+It creates multiple strand breakage and results in the deletion of the portion of a DNA.
 If the strand breakage occurs in both the strands, it will become lethal to the cell.